signatur3-git/prompt-gen-spec/docs/project-management/documentation-style-guide.md

+title: RPG Documentation Style Guide (M0 Approved)
 ---
-title: RPG Documentation Style Guide (M0 Draft)
----

 # RPG Documentation Style Guide

-This draft establishes the formatting, citation, and change-control conventions for the RPG v1.0.0.rc1 documentation program.
-It is scoped to meet Milestone M0 acceptance criteria and will be refined as additional deliverables are authored.
+This guide establishes the formatting, citation, and change-control conventions for the RPG v1.0.0.rc1 documentation program.
+It meets Milestone M0 acceptance criteria and will be refined as additional deliverables are authored.

+> **Governance approval:** Ratified alongside the M0 plan on 2024-04-12.
+Future revisions should note review checkpoints in document metadata once owner assignments are finalized.

 ## 1. Structure & Formatting